lperniciaro/Client-Checker/README.md

 I also like to use conditional formatting in excel to highlight values labeled "N" as red.
 To do this, highlight the columns, select coniditional formatting > highlight cell rules > equal to and type the letter N.

-If there are any machines on ConnectWise that have been renamed to something else, you will have a duplicate entry in the final data output.
-So you may have a machine that doesn't seem to have ConnectWise, but it does.
-You will notice this as you will have a Machine that only has ConnectWise without Atera or SentinelOne.
-Just use your best judgement as there could actually be a case where Atera or Antivirus is not installed.
+There will be a duplicate entry if a machine on Connectwise has been renamed to something other than the exact machine name.
+You will notice this as most likely the names are similar.
+If there is a machine that has Atera and AntiVirus, but no screenconnect, try to find a matching machine that states only ConnectWise is installed.
+It will most likely have a similar name and be easy to decipher.

 # Extra notes